Engagement Terms

 16.1 To the maximum extent permitted by law:

-(a) Our liability for damages arising from any breach of our agreement with you or any issue with the Services we have provided in relation to it, are limited to the amount that you have paid to us under any agreement; and
+(a) Our liability for damages arising from any breach of the Agreement or any issue with the Services we have provided in relation to it, are limited to the amount of Fees paid by You to us under the Agreement; and

-(b) We will not be liable or responsible for any indirect economic loss, loss of income or profit, liability under other agreements or to third parties, loss of opportunity or any other special, indirect, remote or punitive loss or damage arising in connection with our agreement with you or the delivery of our Services, even if we were appraised of the likelihood of such loss occurring.
+(b) We will not be liable or responsible for any indirect economic loss, loss of income or profit, liability under other agreements or to third parties, loss of opportunity or any other special, indirect, remote or punitive loss or damage arising in connection with the Agreement or the delivery of our Services, even if we were appraised of the likelihood of such loss occurring.

 16.2 You agree to indemnify us and keep us indemnified against all loss, damage or cost that may be incurred by us arising from or in connection with: